SupremeLobster/docker-ddns/README.md

 ## DNS setup

 To provide a little help...
-To your "real" domain, like `domain.tld`, you should add a subdomain that is delegated to this DDNS server like this:
+To your "real" domain, like `ddns.net`, you should add a subdomain that is delegated to this DDNS server like this:

 ```